D3Brooksster/reactlyve-backend/README.md

 payloads are printed to the console so you can verify Cloudinary is attempting to reach the backend.
 The logged upload output now includes the complete POST body sent to Cloudinary for easier debugging of moderation settings.
+The webhook handler also logs the response from Cloudinary's `explicit` API, so you can confirm derived assets were generated.

 Database changes required for these features are located in the `migrations` folder and include additional moderation columns and indexes.